 “O Lord, I pray, please let Your ear be attentive to the prayer of Your servant.”
 Nehemiah 1:11

-Yes, there is a book called Nehemiah, and it comes right after the book of Ezra in the Old Testament.
-Though it’s written in first person, both Jewish and Christian traditions say Ezra was its author.
+The book of Nehemiah, an often-overlooked portion of Old Testament Scripture, comes immediately after the book of Ezra.
+Though written in the first person, both Jewish and Christian traditions say Ezra is its author.
 In fact, the Greek Septuagint and Latin Vulgate both call it “Second Ezra.”

-It’s very believable that Ezra wrote the book of Nehemiah because Ezra was a priest-scribe.
-He had rare access to the royal archives of the Persia empire at that time, which is evidenced several times in the book of Ezra.
-Because of his privilege, Ezra was able to detail Nehemiah’s activities based on the royal archives as well as Nehemiah’s personal diaries.
+As a priest-scribe, Ezra had rare access to the royal archives of the Persian empire at that time, which is evidenced several times in the book of Ezra.
+Because of his privilege, Ezra was able to detail Nehemiah’s activities as well as have access to Nehemiah’s personal diaries.

 Who Was Nehemiah?

 Nehemiah is most often referred to as a cupbearer (though later he was appointed governor of Jerusalem for two terms).
-It was his job to taste the wine to make sure it wasn’t poisoned before allowing the king to drink it.
-That was in his early days under King Artaxerxes and about 40 years after the Persian empire defeated the Babylonians.
+His job was to taste the wine to make sure it did not poison the king.
+He served under King Artaxerxes (suggesting an early captivity during the Babylonian conquest) and for about another 40 years after the Persian empire defeated the Babylonians.

-(Fun fact: King Artexerxes’ stepmother was Queen Esther.)
+(Fun fact: King Artaxerxes’ stepmother was Queen Esther.)

-Like Joseph and Daniel, Nehemiah attained great significance within the king’s palace by becoming the king’s closest confidant.
-The king fully trusted him, which makes sense since he had to trust his cupbearer with his life.
-This placed Nehemiah in the perfect position to lead the rebuilding of Jerusalem’s walls which had been destroyed under the Babylonians.
+Like Joseph and Daniel, Nehemiah attained great significance within the king’s palace by becoming the king’s closest confidant and most trusted advisor.
+This placed Nehemiah in the perfect position to lead the rebuilding of Jerusalem’s walls, which the Babylonians had destroyed.

 This was the third attempt to rebuild the city walls.
 Zarubbabel and Joshua made the first attempt in Ezra 1-6 after their release from captivity.
 Chapters 7-10 then chronicle Ezra’s second attempt in 458 B.C.
 Nehemiah made his attempt thirteen years later.